Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/1-Formal-Methods/intro_slides.md

 </pba-col>
 </pba-cols>

 ---v

 ## How does it handle loops?

 - _Bounded_ in BMC to the rescue!

-- loops are unwinded up to a certain bounded depth $k$, else the verification does not terminate.
+- loops are unwound up to a certain bounded depth $k$, else the verification does not terminate.

 - determining the _sweet-spot_ $k$ is a trade-off between _tractability_ and _verification confidence_ .